 HOW?
 All financial companies need to share members’ personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their members’ personal information; the reasons America's Credit Union chooses to share; and whether you can limit this sharing.

-Reasons We Can Share Your Personal Information:
+Reasons America's Credit Union Will Share Your Personal Information:

 - For our everyday business purposes – such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or to report to credit bureaus.
 For our marketing purposes – to offer our products and services to you.
 For joint marketing with other financial companies.
 Does America's Credit Union share?
 Yes.
 Can you limit this sharing?
 No.